Ever wondered where most of our energy comes from? A significant source is fossil fuels, accounting for about 80% of our energy consumption.

 Let’s talk about how we can transition away from fossil fuels.
 The world is slowly acknowledging the damage caused by burning coal, oil, and gas.
 Renewable energy sources like wind and solar are now becoming viable alternatives.

-We’ll dive into why shifting to cleaner energy options is good for our planet and holds great economic potential!
+We’ll explore why shifting to cleaner energy options is good for our planet and has great economic potential!

 Phasing out Coal, Oil, and Gas

-We must stop using coal, oil, and gas soon.
-These are called fossil fuels.
-Fossil fuels can make people sick when they pollute the air we breathe.
-They also cause climate change by releasing harmful greenhouse gases.
+We must soon stop using coal, oil, and gas, called fossil fuels.
+Fossil fuels can make people sick by polluting the air we breathe and causing climate change by releasing harmful greenhouse gases.

 People who are very young or very old get hurt the most.
 Poor people and those not eating enough healthy food suffer, too.
 Removing subsidies on these fuels will help us use less of them.